-2009; Tominaga and Stathopoulos, 2013; Giometto et al., 2016; Buccolieri and Hang, 2019; Auvinen et al., 2020a).
-Until the recent years, there were no ABL LES models capable of modelling detailed surface structures, such as buildings or steep complex terrain shapes in ABL.
+Large-eddy simulation (LES) has been used for basic research of atmospheric boundary layer (ABL) phenomena using idealized model setups for decades.
+At present it is becoming an important method in applied research on realistic, very detailed, and complicated flow systems such as urban ABL problems (Britter and Hanna, 2003; Tseng et al., 2006; Bou-Zeid et al., 2009; Tominaga and Stathopoulos, 2013; Giometto et al., 2016; Buccolieri and Hang, 2019; Auvinen et al., 2020a).
+Until recent years, there were no ABL LES models capable of modeling detailed surface structures, such as buildings or steep complex terrain shapes in the ABL.
 Nowadays, it is possible to carry out LES for complex built areas (e.g., Letzel et al., 2008), but this is still limited to relatively small areas because of the high spatial resolution requirement.
-Concerning urban LES, Xie and Castro (2006) have shown that at least from 15 to 20 grid nodes are needed across street canyons to satisfactorily resolve the most important turbulent structures within the canyons.
+Concerning urban LES, Xie and Castro (2006) have shown that at least 15 to 20 grid nodes are needed across street canyons to satisfactorily resolve the most important turbulent structures within the canyons.
 This requirement typically leads to grid spacings on the order of 1 m.
 However, the vertical extent of the LES domain should scale with the ABL height, and the horizontal size should span over several ABL heights in order to capture the ABL-scale turbulent structures (de Roode et al., 2004; Fishpool et al., 2009; Chung and McKeon, 2010; Auvinen et al., 2020a).
-To adequately capture processes on the street-scale and to simultaneously capture large ABL-scale turbulence, sufficiently large model domains at small grid sizes are required, posing high demands on the computational resources in terms of CPU time and memory.
+To adequately capture processes on the street scale and to simultaneously capture large ABL-scale turbulence, sufficiently large model domains at small grid sizes are required, posing high demands on the computational resources in terms of CPU time and memory.
 Moreover, the uncertainty related to the lateral boundary conditions usually decreases as the domain is made larger.

-Many conventional continuum-based numerical solution methods (e.g. finite-element and finite-volume methods) allow variable resolution so that the resolution can be concentrated to the area of principal interest and relaxed elsewhere.
-However, only unstructured grid systems allow to take full advantage of spatially variable resolution.
-Many general-purpose computational fluid dynamics packages offer unstructured grid systems, but according to our experience such solvers are usually computationally decidedly less efficient than ABL-tailored LES models, such as PALM (Raasch and Schröter, 2001; Maronga et al., 2015, 2020), the Weather Research and Forecasting Model (WRF) (Skamarock et al., 2008) with its LES option and the Dutch Atmospheric Large-Eddy Simulation (DALES) (Heus et al., 2010) that are based on structured orthogonal grid system with constant horizontal resolution.
-The model nesting approach can be exploited to further speed up ABL LES models or to allow larger domain sizes without compromizing the resolution in the area of primary interest.
-The authors acknowledge that alternative solution approaches, such as Lattice Boltzmann Method (e.g., Aidun and Clausen, 2010; Ahmad et al., 2017), also offer strategies for computational efficiency improvements.
+Many conventional continuum-based numerical solution methods (e.g., finite-element and finite-volume methods) allow variable resolution so that the resolution can be concentrated to the area of principal interest and relaxed elsewhere.
+However, only unstructured grid systems allow full advantage to be taken of spatially variable resolution.
+Many general-purpose computational fluid dynamics packages offer unstructured grid systems, but according to our experience such solvers are usually computationally decidedly less efficient than ABL-tailored LES models, such as PALM (Raasch and Schröter, 2001; Maronga et al., 2015, 2020), the Weather Research and Forecasting Model (WRF) (Skamarock et al., 2008) with its LES option, and the Dutch Atmospheric Large-Eddy Simulation (DALES) (Heus et al., 2010) that are based on structured orthogonal grid system with constant horizontal resolution.
+The model nesting approach can be exploited to further speed up ABL LES models or to allow larger domain sizes without compromising the resolution in the area of primary interest.
+The authors acknowledge that alternative solution approaches, such as lattice Boltzmann method (e.g., Aidun and Clausen, 2010; Ahmad et al., 2017), also offer strategies for computational efficiency improvements.
 The presented nesting approach is primarily relevant for the family of structured, finite-difference Navier-Stokes solvers.